da4all/da4all.github.io/_cards/rhetorical-numbers.md

   This scholarly article, which has been written for writing instructors, argues that textbooks, assignments, and professonial development training needs to focus more on quantitative information and reasoning.

 keywords:
-  - “Rhetorical Data Studies”
+  - "quantitative reasoning"
-  - “Quantitative Reasoning”
+  - "rhetorical data studies"

 metadata:
   Source: "https://www.jstor.org/stable/40593335"